aterreno/blog/content/luxr-luxi-tweets-roundup/index.md

 [@SaintSal](http://twitter.com/#!/SaintSal) [@ultraman](http://twitter.com/#!/ultraman) is talking about #gamestorming.
 More info on that at [http://gogamestorm.com](http://gogamestorm.com) and [http://leanca.mp](http://leanca.mp) too! #luxr

-[@mahemoff](http://twitter.com/#!/mahemoff) Apple UX works according to one persona, his name is “Steve “.
+[@mahemoff](http://twitter.com/#!/mahemoff) Apple UX works according to one persona, his name is "Steve ".
 Elsewhere personae are actually useful. #luxr

 [@javame](http://twitter.com/#!/javame) Innovation at Google [http://slidesha.re/prAolY](http://slidesha.re/prAolY) the paper prototyping kit to build the park-jerk app I just mentioned at #luxr

-[@SaintSal](http://twitter.com/#!/SaintSal): With personas, look for edge cases where if you design for them, you get the common user “for free.” #luxr
+[@SaintSal](http://twitter.com/#!/SaintSal): With personas, look for edge cases where if you design for them, you get the common user "for free." #luxr

 [@SaintSal](http://twitter.com/#!/SaintSal): Pairing with designers saves a lot of time.
 To see how much, start with a test — pairing with a tricky bit. #luxr